 Okra (landscape architects), ARA (technical support), UTIL (stability), Les Eclairagistes Associés (lighting), Driekwart Groen (ecology), HSP (juridical advice), Abesco (safety), 21 Solutions (citizen participation)

-Masterplan completed 2020, phase 1 constructions documents, phase 2 building permit
+Masterplan completed 2020, phase 1 construction documents, phase 2 building permit

-Winner international design competition by the Bouwmeester Maitre Architecte
+Winner of the international design competition by the Bouwmeester Maitre Architecte